shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 Some of the most important facial muscles show their movements in form of skin texture.
 These are the case where landmarks may not show drastic movements but the skin texture is enough to determine face expression features.

-To determine these skin textures at different regions of the face, various &quot;Cascades&quot; can be used at different regions over the face.
+Skin textures can be examined at different regions of interest of the face using various &quot;HOG LBP or Gabor LBP Cascades&quot;.

-The cascades are trained using opencv functions **opencv\_haartraining and opencv\_traincascade.** They apply **HOG – LB** filters.
+The cascades can be easily trained using opencv functions **opencv\_haartraining and opencv\_traincascade.**
   <div align='center'>
   <img src='M_Images/cas_n.jpg'  width='300px'>
   </div>
-Each Cascade's region of implementation is determined by nearest landmarks&#39; locations respectively.

-The outcome of cascading is defined as expression feature intensity and represented in form of binary {0,1}.
+The region of interst (ROI) is determined by their nearest landmarks&#39; on the face.
+The output feature vectors derived using cascades are represented in form of binary {0,1}.

   <div align='center'>
   <img src='M_Images/csd_ha.png'  width='175px'>